valhalla/valhalla-docs/elevation-service.md

     elevation.mapzen.com/height?json={"range":true,"encoded_polyline":"s{cplAfiz{pCa]xBxBx`AhC|gApBrz@{[hBsZhB_c@rFodDbRaG\\ypAfDec@l@mrBnHg|@?}TzAia@dFw^xKqWhNe^hWegBfvAcGpG{dAdy@_`CpoBqGfC_SnI{KrFgx@?ofA_Tus@c[qfAgw@s_Agc@}^}JcF{@_Dz@eFfEsArEs@pHm@pg@wDpkEx\\vjT}Djj@eUppAeKzj@eZpuE_IxaIcF~|@cBngJiMjj@_I`HwXlJuO^kKj@gJkAeaBy`AgNoHwDkAeELwD|@uDfC_i@bq@mOjUaCvDqBrEcAbGWbG|@jVd@rPkAbGsAfDqBvCaIrFsP~RoNjWajBlnD{OtZoNfXyBtE{B~HyAtEsFhL_DvDsGrF_I`HwDpGoH|T_IzLaMzKuOrFqfAbPwCl@_h@fN}OnI"}&api_key=elevation-xxxxxx

-###Request height and distance with the range parameter
+###Get height and distance with the range parameter

 The `range` parameter is a boolean value that controls whether or not the returned array is one-dimensional (height only) or two-dimensional (with a range and height).
 This can be used to generate a graph along a route, because a 2D-array has values for x (the range) and y (the height) at each shape point.
 Steepness or gradient can also be computed from a profile request.